History of sport in Australia: 1980s

 The regional football code divide in Australia was still present in the 1980s, with rugby league being the dominant code in Queensland and New South Wales while Australian rules football dominated in the rest of the country.
 When codes went outside of their traditional geographic home, they had little success in gaining new fans and participants.
 The Australian Institute of Sport was founded in 1981.

-In 1980, the annual three match interstate rugby league series between New South Wales and Queensland adopted for the final match 'State of Origin' selection rules.
-Selection for interstate matches since 1908 had previously been based on state of residency.
-In 1982 Origin selection rules were adopted for all interstate matches, beginning the annual rugby league State of Origin series.
+In 1980, the annual three-match interstate rugby league series between New South Wales and Queensland adopted for the final match 'state of origin' selection rules.
+Selection for interstate matches since 1908 had previously been based on the state of residency.
+In 1982, origin selection rules were adopted for all interstate matches, beginning the annual rugby league State of Origin series.

-In the lead up to and during the 1982 Commonwealth Games, the police were called upon to stop protests by Aboriginal land rights activists who staged protests timed with the event to politicise the event.
+In the lead-up to and during the 1982 Commonwealth Games, the police were called upon to stop protests by Aboriginal land rights activists who staged protests timed with the event to politicise the event.

-Australia had competitors in the America's Cup yacht race for a number of years.
-Going into the 1983 race, the Australian media was not that interested in the race as they expected a similar result and in the media lead up to the event, made it out to be a race for rich people.
+Australia had competitors in the America's Cup yacht race for several years.
+Going into the 1983 race, the Australian media was not very interested in the race as they expected a similar result, and, in the media lead-up to the event, made it out to be a race for rich people.
 This lack of interest continued throughout the early races.
-Near the end, when Australia finally appeared poised to win it, millions of Australians turned on their television to watch the Australia II win the competition.
+Near the end, when Australia finally appeared poised to win, millions of Australians turned on their television to watch the Australia II win the competition.
 That year, the Liberals used Australian tennis star John Newcombe and race car drivers Peter Brock and Alan Jones in their political advertising.
 Athletes would again be used, this time by the Labor Party, in the 1989 elections.

-During the 1980s, Australian soccer players began to start playing regularly in overseas professional leagues, with the most successful player of the decade being Craig Johnston who scored a goal in the 1986 F.A.
+During the 1980s, Australian soccer players began to start playing regularly in overseas professional leagues, with the most successful player of the decade being Craig Johnston, who scored a goal in the 1986 F.A.
 Cup Final for Liverpool.

-During the 1980s, the federal government created a number of sport programs including Aussie Sports and Active Australia.
+During the 1980s, the federal government created several sports programs, including Aussie Sports and Active Australia.

 The Australia women's national field hockey team began their run as one of the top teams in the world in 1985, a place they would hold until 2000.

-In 1989, the Victorian Football League decided to rebrand themselves as a national league and renamed the league the Australian Football League.
+In 1989, the Victorian Football League decided to rebrand themselves as a national league, renamed the Australian Football League.
 This followed the relocation of the South Melbourne Football Club to Sydney in 1982, and expansion in 1987 with the West Coast Eagles in Perth.